-Trump: North Korea blowing up test sites, 'total denuclearization...has already started'
+Trump: North Korea blowing up test sites, 'total denuclearization ... has already started'

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday that North Korea was blowing up four of its big test sites and that a process of “total denuclearization ... has already started taking place.”
+WASHINGTON (Reuters) - U.S. President Donald Trump said on Thursday that North Korea was blowing up four of its big test sites and that a process of “total denuclearization ... has already started taking place” without providing any details.

 Speaking at a meeting of his Cabinet at the White House, Trump said: “They’ve stopped the sending of missiles, including ballistic missiles.
 They’re destroying their engine site.
 They’re blowing it up.
 They’ve already blown up one of their big test sites, in fact it’s actually four of their big test sites.